AminMasoudi/amcsui/README.md

 - [ ] add some feature to buy and sell products
 - [ ] add credit to users
 - [ ] Not important but working on the front-end

-### bugs:
-- return an error when a user register for a flight several times